ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 When using HTTP/1.1, a UDP proxying request will meet the following requirements:

-* the method SHALL be "CONNECT".
+* the method SHALL be "GET".

 * the request-target SHALL use absolute-form (see {{Section 3.2.2 of !H1=I-D.draft-ietf-httpbis-messaging}}).